METERA (METERA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 METERA Historical Price

-According to the latest data gathered on METERA live price page, the current price of METERA is 0.00158139USD.
-The circulating supply of METERA(METERA) is 502.09M METERA , giving it a market capitalization of $793.97K.
+According to the latest data gathered on METERA live price page, the current price of METERA is 0.00141784USD.
+The circulating supply of METERA(METERA) is 502.09M METERA , giving it a market capitalization of $711.88K.

 In the past month, METERA has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that METERA could witness further price changes in the near future.